 From summer smoothies to winter soups, the blender is a must-have in any kitchen.
 With so many types, sizes and features of blenders available, choosing the best type of blender can be tough.
 When deciding what to look for in a blender, it all comes down to which blender best enables your culinary goals and explorations.

 You may be asking yourself: what blender should I buy?
 How much room you have to store your blender, what recipes you plan to make and how often you think you will use it are all things to take into account when figuring out what the best blender is for you.
-We’ll breakdown the types of blenders and their uses so you can easily shop the best blender for your favorite recipes.
+We’ll break down the types of blenders and their uses so you can easily shop the best blender for your favorite recipes.

 There are three main types of blenders: countertop blenders, immersion blenders and personal blenders.
 The countertop blender is the classic kitchen appliance featuring a motor base beneath a jar with blades inside.
 A personal blender is a smaller version of this that usually makes 1-2 servings at a time.
 An immersion blender is handheld and features a long arm with blades at the end.
-This type of blender is placed directly into your food, rather than the other way around.
+This blender type is placed directly into your food, rather than the other way around.

 While blenders can vary widely in size, design and features, the information discussed below will give you a general idea of the typical differences between the three most common types of blenders:

 The type of blender that usually comes to mind is this popular countertop appliance that includes a base containing the motor, a clear pitcher or jar and a plastic lid.
 These traditional blenders are the kind you see in a bar, coffee shop or smoothie shop.
 They offer multiple speeds that are designed for mixing, blending, chopping and more.

 When purchasing a countertop blender, there are several factors to consider:

 Blenders come with jars that have different capacities, typically between 4 and 8 cups.
 If you plan to make larger quantities in your blender, consider a larger model, such as the KitchenAid® High Performance Series blender.